maliMirkec/personal-website/site/articles/drawing-a-line-to-connect-elements-with-css-anchor-positioning.md

 I drew this crude diagram that follows to demonstrate how the placement of that pink rectangle works because it's totally fascinating to me!
 {% endnote %}

 {% cldnry "anchor-pos-viz2_of8ypx" "Screenshot showing linked elements and its CSS code."
-759 639 %}
+759 639 'center' %}

 It's the same setup for the second line, but we are the referencing the second and third word elements instead of the first and second.